benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

 ### Copy some extra libraries to the Time Stamper application (.app) package
 On the particular *Macintosh* computer where the *Time Stamper* application (.app) was initially built, a glitch was causing the *Time Stamper* application not to run if the preconfigured *Anaconda*/*Miniconda* distribution from earlier had not been installed on the computer.<br />

-This obviously defeats the purpose of creating a *Time Stamper* application (.app) package, as the standalone *Time Stamper* application is meant to be truly standalone in the sense that it should not to rely on any outside libraries that do not already come preinstalled on any modern *Macintosh* computer.<br />
+This obviously defeats the purpose of creating a *Time Stamper* application (.app) package, as the standalone *Time Stamper* application is meant to be truly standalone in the sense that it should not need to rely on any outside libraries that do not already come preinstalled on any modern *Macintosh* computer.<br />

 There is a workaround for this problem which involves copying a few libraries from your *anaconda3*/*miniconda3* folder to the *Time Stamper* .app package:
 * Find your *anaconda3*/*miniconda3* directory by entering the following command from *Terminal*: